We’ve all had those jobs we loved or hated. What made the difference?

 but there must also be regular and intentional attention paid to highlighting the ways that even the most mundane activities impact the entire company.

 Encourage your teams to believe in the mission of your company.
 Try this: ask each person in your sphere of influence to name your company’s purpose in four words.
 Then ask how their role contributes to that mission and what future development they or training opportunities they need.

 Most of us can tell if a manager really cares.
 Great leaders with authenticity know how to blend toughness with concern.
 Finding that balance will go a long way toward alignment of shared purpose, understanding that any difficult work is made easier if the worker knows he or she is noticed, listened to and valued.

 Why am I here?

-The best companies among us are those make the work environment a positive and healthy place for everyone.
+The best companies among us are those making the work environment a positive and healthy place for everyone.
 And yes, it does positively affect the bottom line.
-Finding and eliminating the demoralizing aspects of your workplace will reap long term rewards; and in the end, don’t you want to spend your weekdays in a place you enjoy rather than dread?
+Finding and eliminating the demoralizing aspects of your workplace will reap long-term rewards; and in the end, don’t you want to spend your weekdays in a place you enjoy rather than dread?